 \subsubsection{MLLM Vulnerability.}

-By integrating the capabilities of the visual perception with LLMs, MLLMs~\cite{gou2023mixture, Dai2023InstructBLIPTG, Bai2023QwenVLAV, ye2023mplug, Alayrac2022FlamingoAV, chen2023ShareGPT4V} inherit the robust reasoning capabilities of LLMs and excel in dialogues incorporating with visual elements.
+By integrating the capabilities of visual perception with LLMs, MLLMs~\cite{gou2023mixture,Dai2023InstructBLIPTG,Bai2023QwenVLAV, ye2023mplug,Alayrac2022FlamingoAV,chen2023ShareGPT4V} inherit robust reasoning capabilities of LLMs and excel in dialogues incorporating with visual elements.
 Despite their impressive capabilities, it has been observed that SoTA MLLMs are increasingly vulnerable to malicious visual inputs~\cite{liu2024safety}.
-Recent works can be bifurcated into two distinct approaches with respect to the injection of malicious content, with one line of works~\cite{gong2023figstep, liu2023query} showing that embedding the malicious textual queries into images via typography can effectively circumvent the defense mechanisms of MLLMs, while the other~\cite{shayegani2023plug, dong2023robust, qi2023visual, tu2023many, luo2024an, bagdasaryan2023ab, schlarmann2023adversarial, bailey2023image, fu2023misusing} focusing on employing gradient-based techniques to create adversarial images that prompt generation of the harmful responses, revealing severe vulnerability.
+Recent works can be bifurcated into two approaches with respect to the injection of malicious content.
+One line of works~\cite{gong2023figstep,liu2023query} show that embedding the malicious textual queries into images via typography can effectively circumvent the defense mechanisms of MLLMs.
+The other approach~\cite{zhao2024evaluating,shayegani2023plug,dong2023robust,qi2023visual, tu2023many,luo2024an,bagdasaryan2023ab, schlarmann2023adversarial, bailey2023image, fu2023misusing} focus on employing gradient-based techniques to create adversarial images that prompt generation of the harmful responses, revealing severe vulnerability.